The New Year is a good time to make positive changes. Let go of what is not working. And do things that will upgrade your life to the next level.

 2. Buy Natural Products

-Harsh synthetic products not just harm our skin and hair; they go down the drain and end up in stream, groundwater, rivers, ocean and eventually, in our tap.
+Harsh synthetic products not just harm our skin and hair; they go down the drain and end up in a stream, groundwater, rivers, ocean and eventually, in our tap.

 While your one bottle of shampoo might not be the cause of major concern.
 When you consider the fact that millions of people use such products, then we start to see a problem.